But with so many intranet solutions available, how do you decide on the best one for your specific need?

 4. SmartTask

-- Best for: Teams wanting tasks and comms in one place.
-It sits between task management and lightweight intranet use.
+Best for: Teams wanting tasks and comms in one place.
+Sits between task management and lightweight intranet use.

-- Watch out for: Limited intranet breadth usually required of medium to large organisations.
+Watch out for: Limited intranet breadth usually required by medium to large organisations.

 5. Interact

-- Best for: Mid to large organisations with feature set targeting corporate communications and governance.
+Best for: Mid to large organisations with a feature set targeting corporate communications and governance.

 6. Unily